 MANY of you asked how the photo was taken, and wanted a tutorial on photographing the Milky Way.
 Your wish is my command.

-Camera Settings for Night Photography of the Milky Way
+Milky Way in Idaho Camera Settings for Night Photography of the Milky Way |

 However, don’t take 30 seconds as the perfect answer for taking pictures of the stars that aren’t star trails.
 The longer the lens you use, the shorter the shutter speed will need to be.
 If you shoot on a crop sensor camera with an 18mm lens, you probably won’t be able to use a shutter speed longer than 15 or 20 seconds, because the stars will appear larger in the frame, so the streaking is far more noticeable.